stephenfletchtek/CV/README.md

 Worked on everything from blockbuster film productions to commercials and music videos.
 As an assistant director I would work as time keeper on set and keep the day moving along.
 I was also responsible for managing groups of background artists in groups of anywhere between ten to several hundred people.

 ## Education

-#### Makers Academy (July ‘22 - October ‘22)
-- Joined the Makers Academy bootcamp with hopes and dreams of emerging as a professional software engineer.
-- Learned to work in a team environment using Agile methodologies to build exciting projects
-- Met a bunch of wonderful people and was continually excited by code
-- Ruby & Javascript
-- Taught TDD processes with testing frameworks including RSpec, Jest, and Cypress

 #### University for the Creative Arts (September ‘08 - June ‘11)
 Digital Film and Screen Arts - 2-2